-With Covid-19 causing a 129.5% YoY increase in online shopping sales in May alone1, it is concerning to learn that over 1 in 10 pet owners have been duped into buying counterfeit pet medicines online2.
+With COVID-19 causing a 129.5% YoY increase in online shopping sales in May alone, it is concerning to learn that over 1 in 10 pet owners have been duped into buying fake pet medicine online.
 After receiving their online order and questioning the authenticity, these pet owners reported the issue only to receive confirmation that the products they’d bought were indeed fake.

-New research by Seresto Flea and Tick Control collar2 shows that factors that made pet owners feel they may have bought fake product included the medicine having a strange smell, the medicine not seeming to work properly or making their pet unwell, or the medicine having a false expiry date.
+Research by Seresto Flea and Tick Control collar shows that factors that made pet owners feel they may have bought fake product included the medicine having a strange smell, the medicine not seeming to work properly or making their pet unwell, or the medicine having a false expiry date.

 Popular TV Vet, Rory Cowlam, on behalf of Seresto says, “It saddens me that there are those out there looking to take advantage of pet owners who are really just trying to take the best care of their pets.
 It is so important to think carefully about where you buy your pet medicines, and always check the retailer is accredited.
 Visiting the brand’s own website to find out where to buy safely is always a good idea.”